MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 - Block *unsupported* browsers.
 - Restrict access to features on your site.

+For more information, navigate to the W3C Community Draft Report at [User-Agent Client Hints][https://wicg.github.io/ua-client-hints/].

-### User Agent Client Hints HTTPS header
+### User-Agent Client Hints HTTPS header

 When a browser requests a web page from a server, it sends an HTTPS client header request.
 The server replies with a specific set of HTTPS response header data.
 User-Agent Client Hints automatically return the brand and mobile attributes.
-It can easily include additional data.
+It can easily include more data.

 By default, Chromium browsers including Microsoft Edge send the `Accept-CH-UA` response header in the following format.